 Liskov Substitution Principle (LSP)

-• A subclass must not break the behavior expected from the base class.
+• Subclasses must not break the expected behavior of the base class.

-• No side effects or errors should occur when using a subclass in place of a base class.
+• No side effects should occur when using a subclass in place of a base class.

 class Rectangle